kszitt/next-oss/README_EN.md

 - `Folder` - Folder to save to cloud
 - `aliyun` - Initialize aliyun information
 - `disable` - Is it disable? default`false`
-- `deletePrevBuildFile` - Delete previous versions of cloud, default`true`
+- `deletePrevBuildFile` - Delete previous versions of cloud, default`false`
 - `log` - Show log or not, default`false`